ampproject/amphtml/extensions/amp-playbuzz/amp-playbuzz.md

 # amp-playbuzz

-Displays any Playbuzz item content (e.g., list, poll, etc.)<br>
-Can be any item URL taken from <a href="http://www.playbuzz.com">playbuzz.com
+Can be any item URL taken from [playbuzz.com](http://www.playbuzz.com).

 ## Examples